Gare de Perpignan murders: Mokhtaria Chaïb and Marie-Hélène Gonzalez

 In the middle of October 2014, the DNA of Mokhtaria Chaïb's assailant was identified as Jacques Rançon, a then 54-year-old father of four children.
 He had moved to Perpignan in 1997, the year he killed her.
 Jacques Rançon had been repeatedly convicted of sexual assault and violence, including a rape.
 Rançon confessed to the rape and the murder of Mokhtaria Chaïb while in custody.
 He was exonerated of the disappearance of Tatiana Andújar, because he was in prison at the time.
 On 18 June 2015, Rançon confessed to the murder of Marie-Hélène Gonzalez.

 Tatiana Andújar

 Tatiana Andújar has never been found, dead or alive.
 Her disappearance has not been solved.

+In media

+Television

+These investigations form the basis for the French true crime television series, the Lost Station Girls, released on 8 October, 2025 on Disney+'s Hulu hub.